About Community Chess Club

 I'm playing less in-person chess now and coding web pages less frequently.
 Until recently, I maintained a web app that helped run the club weekly event.

-But they prefer to address the tasks of accounting, maintaining the club membership list, pairings, and USCF rating reports using time-honored, traditional, old-school methods.
-Leaving them free to pursue a life of religious fulfillment.
+They prefer to address the tasks of accounting, maintaining the club membership list, pairings, and USCF rating reports using time-honored, old-school methods.
+It's a free country and they can pursue a life of religious fulfillment, if they so choose.

 Is this the official CCCR website ?

-Well, no. I'm 73.80 years old and a third-rate web developer.
-Too feeble to produce quality html code.
+Well, no. I'm 74.96 years old and a third-rate web developer. way Too feeble to produce quality html code.
 COVID-19 left me largely disabled.
 The Rochester Chess Club Blog is excellent!

 Most agree that his CCCR master site has a human touch that reveals a warmth, humanity and down-home, caring honesty.
 The sheer beauty and seamless eye-candy woven into the modern chess tapestry that becomes the perfect website is quintessentially bedazzling.